Quality Care for First Choice Members

 - Connect members with their primary care providers (PCPs) and outline the best way to get care when feeling sick.
 Our Member Services department helps members find an urgent care center near them to avoid the emergency room for regular sick visits.
 Member Services can also help members schedule PCP visits and transportation to these visits.

-- Encourage members to access their personal health information by utilizing member portal with key features.
+- Encourage members to access their personal health information by using the member portal with key features.

 - Keep our members well and out of the hospital.
-Most hospital stays can be prevented.
 Our goal is to help our members get what they need to stay healthy and out of the hospital.
 For members who are admitted, we aim to reach out to connect them to the right support before leaving the hospital.